Capstone-Projects-2022-Fall/project-sokroban/documentation/docs/requirements/use-case-descriptions.md

 V) Player wants to play a game against a friend:

-    1)  Player selects the Multiplayer option.
+    1)  Player selects the Multiplayer Mode option.
-    2)  Player selects the Compete option.
+    2)  Player selects the VS option.
     3)  Player sets up a lobby by creating a room and tells their friend the name of the room to join.
     4)  Players are competing on the same level in a split-screen.
     5)	Player gets the boxes into the end point faster than their friend.